 The reverse happens when sailing backwards with the stern moving in the opposite direction to the movement of the tiller, and the bow in the same direction as the tiller.

 The correct sailing position is to sit on the windward side of the sailboat with backs to the wind.

 A tiller extension is fitted to most dinghies and is attached to the end of the tiller with a universal joint allowing swivelling both horizontally and vertically.
 This allows control of the tiller while moving around the boat to correctly position weight.
 Sit with the tiller extension at the side of the body nearest the rudder and grip the extension as you would a dagger, allowing the movement of the tiller away by pushing and towards by pulling.

-All the hull underwater parts, including the centreboard and the sailboat rudder, must have a perfect finish, free of blemishes that disturb water flow across their surfaces.
+All the hull underwater parts including the foils must have a perfect finish, free of blemishes that disturb water flow across their surfaces.
 Check regularly and repair damage without delay by filling and lightly sanding away imperfections.